VU Amsterdam awards honorary doctorates to Herman van Rompuy, Fons Orie and Herta Flor

 07/02/2015 | 3:54 PM

-VU University will award three honorary doctorates during its next Dies Natalis, on 20 October 2015.
+VU Amsterdam will award three honorary doctorates during its next Dies Natalis, on 20 October 2015.
 The recipients are former politician Herman van Rompuy, judge Fons Orie and neuropsychologist Herta Flor.
-In their own way, each has demonstrated great social responsibility in a manner which embodies everything VU University stands for.
-VU University has awarded 72 honorary doctorates since 1930, to recipients including civil rights activist Martin Luther King Jr, architect Rem Koolhaas and statesman Hendrik Colijn.
-Although diverse in their backgrounds, all in some way reflect VU University’s societal profile.
+In their own way, each has demonstrated great social responsibility in a manner which embodies everything VU Amsterdam stands for.
+VU Amsterdam has awarded 72 honorary doctorates since 1930, to recipients including civil rights activist Martin Luther King Jr, architect Rem Koolhaas and statesman Hendrik Colijn.
+Although diverse in their backgrounds, all in some way reflect VU Amsterdam’s societal profile.

 Politician inspired by ethics and philosophy